kampffrosch94/jpdb-connect/Readme.md

 ![](doc/yomichansetting1.png)

-"Check for card duplicates" should be *off*.
+"Check for card duplicates" should be *off*. (the setting is only visible when advanced settings are turned on in yomichan)

 Click on "configure Anki card format" and set it up like this: